paladini/ghost-on-github-pages/readme.md

 The `deploy.sh` script will make a push to your Github repository, modifying both `master` and `gh-pages` branches with the changes you've made.
 The updated blog should go live very soon at the same address ([http://YOUR_USERNAME.github.io/YOUR_REPOSITORY](http://YOUR_USERNAME.github.io/YOUR_REPOSITORY)).

-## Updating your blog
+## How to update your blog?
-Whenever you want to create a new article, change the blog theme or any other modification on your Ghost blog, just open a new Terminal window and run the following commands:
+Whenever you want to update your blog (e.g: create a new article, change the blog theme, etc.), just open your local Ghost blog and make all desired modifications.
+When finished, open a Terminal window and run the following commands to deploy your changes from the local Ghost blog to Github Pages:

 ```
 $ cd ~/.ghost